DuttonLab/kvasir/readme.md

 * Imports genbank-formated annotated genomes into Mongo database.
 * .gb files require "locus_tag" feature.
 If your genomes don't have it, FixGbk.py shoul take care of it for you
 * Mongo database has "collections" and "documents" - a different collection is generated for each species (each separate genbank file) and documents representing each CDS.
-    * CDS documents are like pythone dictionaries, and contain entries for species, DNA and amino acid protein sequences, contig and location info, and annotation information.
+    * CDS documents are like python dictionaries, and contain entries for species, DNA and amino acid protein sequences, contig and location info, and annotation information.
-    * each document is assigned a uniqe `_id` attribute withing the species, so every gene is uniquely identified by a `(species, _id)` tuple
+    * each document is assigned a uniqe `_id` attribute within the species, so every gene is uniquely identified by a `(species, _id)` tuple

-###MakeBlastDb
+####MakeBlastDb
 Generates a multi-fasta file containing every gene in the mongo database, generates a BLASTable database, then deletes the temprorary file

 ####KsavirBlast